-2. Alternative environmental treatment
+Alternative environmental treatment

-To generate this type of soil, all possible resources that are in situ or in nearby areas are used.
-“You can add ground rock, sediments, other soils, raw materials (for example, kaolinite or gypsum) and also waste,” says Macías.
-To know the exact treatment that a surface needs, it is first studied in the laboratory, and later pilot technosols are created and tested on a small scale.
-After verifying their effectiveness, they are produced on an industrial scale and applied.
+In order to produce this type of soil, all possible resources available on site or in nearby areas are used.
+“To these can be added crushed rock, sediments, other soils, raw materials (such as kaolinite or gypsum) and even waste,” explains Macías.
+To figure out exactly what treatment a surface needs, it is first studied in the laboratory and then pilot technosols are developed and tested on a small scale.
+After verifying their effectiveness, they are produced and applied on an industrial scale.

-Increasing the productivity of a surface
+Increasing the productivity of an area

-4. Solutions for extreme cases
+Solutions for extreme cases

 Terraforming other planets